5 Letter Words That Start With GR

 Adjective : (US, informal) Nasty, dirty, disgusting, foul, revolting, yucky, grotesque.

-Noun : A city and hamlet in North Dakota.
+Noun : A city in Kentucky.

 Noun : A surname.